ImaniT16/piglatinizer/README.md

 - [ ] Review your Starter Code and make sure you understand what code has already been written for you.
 ### Set-Up
 - [x] Go to the repository at https://github.com/itscodenation/piglatinizer
-- [ ] Fork this repository to your github account and pull it into Gitpod
+- [x ] Fork this repository to your github account and pull it into Gitpod
-- [ ] Add, commit, and push your changes
+- [ x] Add, commit, and push your changes
 - [ ] Make your site live on gh-pages
 ### index.html
 - [ ] Make small updates.